On the stochastic behaviour of optional processes up to random times: A canonical pair associated with a random time

 where recall that $N = Z + A$.
-Equation \eqref{eq: defn of L} can actually be used as the definition of $L$, which becomes equal to the stochastic logarithm of the local martingale $\int_0^{\zeta_0 \wedge \cdot} (1/Z_{t-}) \ud N_t$.
-(One has to be quite careful here: the latter process might not be defined at time $\zeta_0$ and onwards due to explosion, which will imply that $L_t = 0$ for all $t \geq \zeta_0$.
-The treatment in \cite[\S2.3]{Kar09} makes sure that all such issues are dealt with.)
-Then, the relationship $Z = L(1 - K)$ can be shown to hold true.
-One can check \cite[\S2.3]{Kar09} for all the remaining technical details of the proof.
+Equation \eqref{eq: defn of L} can actually be used as the definition of $L$, which becomes equal to the stochastic exponential of the local martingale $\int_0^{\zeta_0 \wedge \cdot} (1/Z_{t-}) \,\ud N_t$.
+(One has to be quite careful here: the latter process might not be defined at time $\zeta_0$ and onward due to explosion, which will imply that, $\prob$-a.s., $L_t = 0$ for all $t \geq\zeta_0$.
+The treatment in \cite{Kar09}, Section~2.3, makes sure that all such issues are dealt with.)
+Then the relationship $Z = L(1 - K)$ can be shown to hold true.
+One can check \cite{Kar09}, Section~2.3, for all the remaining technical details of the proof.

-\begin{rem} When $\Delta K$ is $\prob$-evanescent (which happens exactly when $\Delta A$ is $\prob$-evanescent), the formula $Z = L(1 - K)$ implies that $L$ coincides with the local martingale on $\basisp$ that appears in the multiplicative decomposition of the nonnegative $\basisp$-supermartingale $Z$.
+\begin{rem} When $\Delta K$ is $\prob$-evanescent (which happens exactly when $\Delta A$ is $\prob$-evanescent), the formula $Z = L(1 - K)$ implies that $L$ coincides with the local martingale on $(\Omega, \bF, \prob )$ that appears in the multiplicative Doob--Meyer decomposition of the nonnegative $(\Omega, \bF, \prob)$-super-martingale $Z$.
 This fact provides the most efficient way to calculate the canonical pair associated with a random time that avoids all stopping times.
-(For the definition and characterization of random times avoiding all stopping times see Subsection \ref{subsec: avoid_stop}.) \end{rem}
+(For the definition and characterisation of random times avoiding all stopping times, see Section~\ref{subsec: avoid_stop}.) \end{rem}